scade-platform/FusionExamples/swift-for-android-hello-world-main/README.md

-# Task Managment App using OpenCombine
+# Hello World app using Swift for Android